 At BigCommerce, ensuring your information is private, safe and secure is our top priority.
 Every day, every store, every request, every visitor, every purchase, we are committed to the security of your e-commerce store.
-We also create privacy and security tools for your online store so you're in control.
+We provide privacy and security tools for your online store so you're in control.

 Save time and money with an e-commerce platform designed with the secure functionality your business needs.
 With more built-in features than other leading platforms, BigCommerce gives you the power to grow your business securely from day one.